 The Sociology Undergraduate Research Opportunity program (SURO) allows students to learn more about a specific topic in the discipline as well as practice sociological research methods by assisting a faculty member or a graduate student with their ongoing research projects.

-Students earn academic credit (SOC 394) for their assistance.
+Students earn credit for SOC 394 (experiential).

-- Working as an undergraduate research assistant provides useful skills and abilities, including:
+- working as an undergraduate research assistant provides useful skills and abilities, including:

 - creating annotated bibliographies,